 - Life Support System where you can learn about the inner workings of the aquarium

 - Shoreline Gallery which a touch pool featuring rays and bamboo sharks

 One of the highlights at Ripley's Aquarium of Canada is Dangerous Lagoon, which houses 17 sharks of three different species, including sand tiger sharks, nurse sharks and sandbar sharks.
 In addition to sharks you'll also get to spot moray eels, grouper, green sawfish and sea turtles.
 The best thing about Dangerous Lagoon is how you view it.
 This is via a 96-metre underwater tunnel with a moving walkway, the longest underwater viewing tunnel in North America.
 Dangerous Lagoon is the largest exhibit in the aquarium at close to 2.5 million litres.

 Shark Reef, a crawlthrough tunnel, houses blacktip and whitetip sharks and zebra sharks.

 Ripley's Aquarium of Canada isn't just a place to come and spot sharks, jellies, eels and other undersea life.
 The aquarium also offers various events, classes and programs.
 Some of these include:

 Friday Night Jazz: Listen to jazz with a backdrop of colourful sea creatures with Ripley's Friday Night Jazz, hosted on the second Friday of every month.

 Morning yoga classes: Practice your downward dog amongst tropical fish by signing up for six weeks of morning yoga.
+Sessions run for six continuous weeks from 7:30am to 8:30am on Tuesday mornings.
 Check the website often as these sessions sell out quickly.